LappalainenLab/workflows/phaser/README.md

  - File `counts`: the haplotypic counts generated from `phaser.py`
  - File `bed`: BED file with features to produce counts for
- - String `out_prefix`: refix for names of output files
+ - String `out_prefix`: prefix for name of output file

 #### Outputs